 Things to do in Metsovo

-A trip to Metsovo is more about enjoying the natural scenery around you, taking in the crisp mountain air, and enjoying a more laid back pace of life.
-Two days here is plenty, or if you are short on time, you can take the bus from Ioannina to Metsovo in the morning and return in the evening.
+A trip to Metsovo is more about enjoying the natural scenery around you, taking in the crisp mountain air, and enjoying a more laid-back pace of life.
+Two days here is plenty.

 Shop for Local Produce and Handicrafts

-Metsovo is renowned for its namesake Metsovone cheese.
+Metsovo Greece is renowned for its namesake Metsovone cheese.
 This is a smoked, semi-hard cheese that is made by combining sheep and cow milk.
-You will find an abundance of this at the local delicatessens and gift shops as it hangs outside the storefronts in its phallic-shaped packaging.

 Discover Eerie Abandoned Monasteries

-Two interesting abandoned monasteries sit just outside the centre of Metsovo: The Monastery of Agios Nikolaos, and the Monastery of Zoodochos Pigi.
-The Monastery of Agios Nikolaos can easily be reached on foot.
+Two interesting abandoned monasteries sit just outside the centre of Metsovo.
+Namely, the Monastery of Agios Nikolaos, and the Monastery of Zoodochos Pigi.

 The Monastery of Zoodochos Pigi is equally worthwhile if you have your own transport.
 It awaits, perched on a plateau filled with oak trees, just off the main road that connects Metsovo with Anthochori.

-Dating back to the 17th century, the monastery once provided shelter for caravan traders travelling through the Balkans.
-Its monks were slaughtered during an Ottoman invasion in 1820.
-Sadly, it has been abandoned ever since.
+This monastery dates back to the 17th century.
+It once provided shelter for caravan traders travelling through the Balkans.

 Embark on a Scenic Hike

-The most notable trail in the area is the Ursa trail – a 40km footpath that leads around the circumference of Metsovo, passing through the Grand Forest, the meadows of Politsoara, and the ski resort of Karakoli.
-The route has been recognised as being one of the best hiking trails in Europe.
+On its route, it passes through the Grand Forest, the meadows of Politsoara, and the ski resort of Karakoli.
+The Ursa trail has been recognised as being one of the best hiking trails in Europe.

 Sample the Local Specialty Dishes